 Course load and Credit: Students take 4 to 5 courses per semester and can earn a maximum of 20 USC units per semester or 36 USC units for the academic year.

 Activities and Other Program Features: The program includes one weekend and one overnight field trip in Brazil and visits to sites of historical and cultural importance in São Paulo.
-In the past, students have visited Rio de Janeiro, Ouro Preto, or the colonial coastal town of Paraty; the headquarters and community of the Landless Movement; Aparecida do Norte, the most famous center of devotion for the Brazilian Catholic population; and a samba school.
+In the past, students have visited the colonial city of Paraty; a community of Brazil’s social agrarian Landless Movement; Aparecida do Norte, the most famous center of devotion for the Brazilian Catholic population; and a Carnival Samba School.
+Students have also visited area museums and attended concerts, Brazilian movies, and soccer games.

 Students may also participate in diverse volunteering opportunities in the areas of education, health, or community building through the Centro de Voluntariado de São Paulo, or take part in a variety of optional, non-credit internship through the PUC Central de Estagios (Center for Internships).